Code4Community/Code4Community.github.io/tutorials/git-tutorial.md

 - a 'working tree': These are the files you have 'checked out' on your computer.
 This is what you see in the file explorer on your operating system or the explorer pane in VS Code.
 - a 'history':  Stored in the `.git/` folder (*don't touch!*), Git tracks the history of all your files

 (Note: This is a simplification.
-Once you take CSE 3901/3902/3903 you will study Git in more detail)
+If you take CSE 3901/3902/3903 you will study Git in more detail.)

 A 'history' is a **graph** of **commits**.
 A **commit** (noun, also known as a 'revision') is a set of changes to files in your repository, accompanied by a message describing the changes.
 [Here's an example commit on Github.](https://github.com/Code4Community/git-tutorial/commit/0ad8fd04cca43603f9660282e62b40b34c2bc213)